Learn how to use Pen, Pencil, Brush, Eraser and Direct Selection tool in Illustrator on the iPad to easily draw and edit your vector artwork.

 See also: Adjust path segments.

-To edit the path, use the contextual widget that appears on selecting the path or use the path editing options by tapping in the taskbar.
+To edit the path, use the Heads Up Display (HUD) that appears on selecting the path or use the path editing options by tapping in the taskbar.

 A.) Cut Path: Tap this option to delete the anchor point on the path to cut the path.
 See also: Cut, divide, and trim objects in Illustrator on the desktop.

 B.) Convert to Curve: Tap an anchor point and then tap this option to convert the connecting path into a curved line.